jsoref/spelling/README.md

 # Spelling tools

 ## Overview

+Everyone makes typos.
+This includes people writing documentation and comments, but it also includes programmers naming variables, functions, apis, classes, and filenames.

+Often, programmers will use `InitialCapitalization`, `camelCase`, `ALL_CAPS`, or 'IDLCase' when naming their things.
+When they do this, it makes it much harder for naive spelling tools to recognize misspellings, and as such, with a really high false-positive rate, people don't tend to enable spellchecking at all.

+This repository's tools are capable of tolerating all of those variations.
+Specifically, `w` understands enough about how programmers name things that it can split the above conventions into word-like things for checking against a dictionary.

+See the [workflows](#workflows) section for how these tools are usually used together.
+See the [tools](#tools) section for a description of each tool and sample usage.

+## Path Overview
 These tools are designed to live in `~/bin`, I haven't spent the time to have them fish for their own locations.
 I'm not a huge fan of `bash` and would rather use either portable `sh` or `perl`.